 The Vaught case is tragic.
 A woman tragically lost her life, and her family lost a loved one.
-The young nurse who caused that death now has lost her license, went through five years of legal battles, and has been setenced to 3 years of supervised probation.
+The young nurse who caused that death now has lost her license, went through years of legal battles, and has been sentenced to 3 years of supervised probation.
 She has talked about the mental anguish she feels daily knowing that she is the reason the patient died.

 Nurse Vaught’s criminal prosecution should not lead to another tragedy – nurses leaving an already understaffed profession, one they’ve dedicated their lives to, out of fear that they will be convicted if they make a mistake that harms one of their patients.

 At the end of the day, you are a healthcare professional taking care of many people in a system that many are concluding is flawed.
 I’ve set out some things that you should consider doing to protect yourself after you have made a mistake, but the best defense is a good offense.
 You can take steps to protect your well-being each day to make sure that you are caring for yourself in addition to your patients.
 Consider doing a daily mental check-in and working with your colleagues to create a supportive environment.
 You’ll likely find that when you feel better, you can provide better care to your patients.